© All Rights Reserved 2021.

-Known for unique features such as their social habits, Mexican free-tailed bats are found across a wide range of locations.
+Known for unique features such as their social habits, Mexican free-tailed bat is found across a wide range of locations.
 The critters, which are also called Brazilian free-tailed bats, get their name from the nature of their tails.
 They have long tails, which is almost the length of their bodies.
 The tails of Mexican free-tailed bats extend past their tail membrane.

 The long tail is a unique physical feature of this bat.
 They are medium sized and have fur which can be reddish, gray, or dark brown in color.
 The bats also have wrinkled lips and forward-pointing ears that are black and broad.
 The wings of Mexican free-tailed bats are narrow and long.
 They have an average weight of 11 to 14 grams with an average wingspan of 30 to 25 centimeters.